Senso-ji and Akiba Fun

 After that, it was time to begin my Fool’s Errand!
 As I was walking around Akiba, I found the Toranoana Main Store.
 Oh, look!
 Manga!
 So I started climbing the stairs.

-Oh, wait– comics without guys on guys are next door.
-Duuuuuh.
+Oh, wait– comics without shirtless guys are next door.
 I guess that would explain some of the looks I got from some of the patrons on that side of the store.

-So I peeked in next door– ah, this is more like it!
-No more shirtless dude comics!
-Stuff I actually read, all right!
+So I looked in next door– ah, this is more like it!
+No more shirtless guy comics!
+Stuff I might actually read!

 But before I started to load myself down with more manga, I needed to make a trip to Bic Camera.
-(Which still doesn’t have a branch in Akiba, but I didn’t know that yet.)
-So more walking around, looking at weird merchandise, and feeling that I could spend a week in Akiba and not have spent enough time there. *Sigh*
+(Which still doesn’t have a branch in Akihabara, but I didn’t know that yet.)
+So more walking around.

-My Fool’s Errand completed, I went back to Toranoana, but this time the normal section, where I loaded up on manga and light novels…. you know, to help me improve my Japanese.
-I got hooked on manga while learning Japanese.
-It’s really handy to read, because the language is usually pretty simple, and they provide furigana readings over the kanji, so you can look them up more easily.
-And I find that a lot of the plots are more interesting than in American comics, where it’s just the same guys in leotards fighting other guys in leotards, and sometimes they’re mutants, and sometimes they’re radioactive, but unless you’re a radioactive mutant in a leotard, it’s kind of hard to relate to their stories.
+My Fool’s Errand completed, I went back to Toranoana, where I loaded up on manga and light novels…. you know, to help me improve my Japanese.
+I got into manga while learning Japanese.
+It’s really handy to read, because the language is usually pretty simple, and some titles (usually aimed at younger audiences) provide furigana readings over the kanji, so you can look them up more easily.

 Then it was back to the station to pick up some dinner for later at Vie de France, then on the train back to Shinjuku.

-So tonight I’m going to hit Kinokuniya one last time, then hit Bic to buy stuff.
-(And a new suitcase.
+Tonight I’m going to hit Kinokuniya one last time, then hit Bic to buy stuff.
+(And an extra suitcase.
 Yeesh.)
-If I’m careful about how I work it, I’ll be able to plow through all of my remaining points. *Fingers crossed.*
+If I’m careful about how I work it, I’ll be able to plow through all of my remaining Bic points. *Fingers crossed.*

 So I went to Shinjuku.
-And helped some poor Norwegian guy buy a Suica card.
-The poor guy was so confused… he said, “I just came here from Kobe, and I’m totally confused.”
+And helped a Norwegian guy buy a Suica card.
+The poor guy was so lost… he said, “I just came here from Kobe, and I’m totally confused.”
 I reassured him– Tokyo does that to everyone.
 It took me a little time to digest Tokyo as well.
 But now that I have a basic grip on things, and the Tokyo Street Map by Kodansha (in EN and JP), I’m okay.

 Seriously, if you’ve never been to Tokyo, you’ll have that same stunned look on your face, too, when you try to navigate it.
-Eventually, you’ll get the hang of it, but at first, you can barely function.
+Eventually I got the hang of it, but at first, I felt like I was walking in mud as my brain tried to process everything.
 It felt good to help someone through that, even if it was only a little bit.

 By then it was 8:45, and everything was closing, so I headed back to eat some dinner, crash for a few minutes, and then head out to find the laundromat in Yoyogi they told me about at the front desk.

 It took a little figuring out, but thanks to the street atlas, I actually found it.
 Right next to the neighborhood sento (public bath).
 Fortunately, it was open til midnight, so I could get all my laundry done.
-It was getting stinky.
+It was getting fragrant.
+Not like a flower.

 Rick Steves talks about doing laundry on the road.
 He says it’s a good thing to do, to meet locals and get local flavor.
-I totally agree.
+I agree this time.
 While it can be a bit of a nuisance to find a laundromat in Japan (or anything else that isn’t a tourist attraction), it’s totally worth it to see daily-life Japan.
 And by doing laundry and packing less, you save money on expensive hotel laundry, and you save space for those important souvenirs.
-(Or books, in my case.)
+(Or books, in my case.
+Lots of books.)

 Tomorrow I’ll get up extra early to make a quick run to Ikebukuro to buy a suitcase.
 They open at 10, and I plan on rushing the door.